Travel

 Come to heal my wound…

-To Fernando and Ramón Friends forever
+To Fernando and Ramón/ Friends forever

 That evening, Michael, Ken, Judy, and Camila attended a performance of the Hermanos Abreu, who had played earlier in the week at the Colombian Embassy.
+These are two young Cuban brothers, whose father is a well-known Cuban musician.
+Michael thinks they may have potential to become famous outside of Cuba because of their talent.

 The writing on their memorial reads, “For peace, bread, and roses, let us face the executioner.
 Ethel and Julius Rosenberg/ Assassinated 19-6-1953.”
 We observed the Jewish custom of putting stones on the memorial.